zarpreet/zarpreet/README.md

-## 👋 Hello World!
+#### 👋 Hello World!
 I'm Sarpreet Singh, a passionate coder and tech enthusiast on a perpetual journey of learning and creating. 💻✨

-### 🌐 Exploring the realms of Finance and Computer Science at Rutgers University, I'm on a mission to bridge the gap between numbers and code. 🚀
+- 🌐 Exploring the realms of Finance and Computer Science @Rutgers, I'm on a mission to bridge the gap between numbers and code. 🚀

-### 🧠 With a love for problem-solving and a flair for languages like Java, Python, and C, I'm always up for a coding challenge. 💡
+- 🧠 With a love for problem-solving and a flair for languages like Java, Python, and C, I'm always up for a coding challenge. 💡

-### 🔍 Currently diving into the fascinating world of Artificial Intelligence, I'm on a quest to unravel the mysteries of data and algorithms. 🤖✨
+- 🔍 Currently diving into the fascinating world of AI, I'm on a quest to unravel the mysteries of data structures and algorithms. 🤖✨

 ![](https://komarev.com/ghpvc/?username=zarpreet)